List of The Land Before Time characters: Egg Stealer

 An "Egg Stealer", that almost took Littlefoot's egg, appeared in the first film.

 Ozzy and Strut

 Ozzy and Strut are a pair of Struthiomimus brothers who appear in The Land Before Time II: The Great Valley Adventure.
 They are driven from the Valley by Chomper's parents.
 Ozzy and Strut are voiced by Jeff Bennett and Rob Paulsen, both with British accents.

 Dil and Ichy

 Dil and Ichy appear in The Land Before Time IV: Journey Through the Mists.
 Dil is a female "big-mouthed bellydragger" (Deinosuchus), while Ichy is a male "sharp beak" (Ichthyornis).
 They pursue Littlefoot and his friends throughout the film, but often quarrel among themselves, partly because of the lack of food and partly because Dil is very nearsighted.
 Dil is voiced by Tress MacNeille and Ichy by Jeff Bennett.

 Pterano

-Pterano, voiced by Michael York, is an orange-brown Pteranodon and Petrie and his siblings' uncle, but exiled from the herd for abandoning his own followers.
+Pterano, voiced by Michael York, is an orange-brown Pteranodon from The Land Before Time VII: The Stone of Cold Fire who is Petrie and his siblings' uncle, but exiled from the herd for abandoning his own followers.